Best Blogging Tools and Resources (2023 Guide)

 MailerLite is my #1 email marketing tool I use for my blogs and websites.

-What makes MailerLite better than its competitors are their more advanced features for automation that are really easy and intuitive to setup.
+What makes MailerLite better than its competitors, then?
+MailerLite offers advanced automation features that are really easy and intuitive to setup.
+Plus, once your email list grows and it’s time to upgrade to a paid plan, their pricing is sensible and reasonable.

 Canva is a free, amazing web app where you can create stunning blog post images, Pinterest pins, ebook covers, and much more.